 National Center on Caregiving

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues, and provides assistance in the development of public and private programs for caregivers.
 For residents of the greater San Francisco Bay Area, FCA provides direct support services for caregivers of those with Alzheimer’s disease, stroke, traumatic brain injury, Parkinson’s, and other debilitating health conditions that strike adults.

 General information regarding personal care

 National Academy of Elder Law Attorneys (NAELA)

 For a low cost 30-minute consultation, contact your local city or county Bar Association.

 Paperwork and related information

 101 Law Forms for Personal Use (10th ed., 2016)

 Long Term Care Personal Support Services Agreement

-This fact sheet was written and prepared by Family Caregiver Alliance Reviewed by Attorney Brent Kato and Attorney Bruce Feder of Kato, Feder & Suzuki, LLP.
-Funded by the Stavros Niarchos Foundation, NY. © 2012 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by attorney Brent Kato and attorney Bruce Feder of Kato, Feder & Suzuki, LLP. © 2012, 2017 Family Caregiver Alliance.
 All rights reserved.